jezcope/librarycarpentry-website/index.md

 - better understand the use of software in research
 - *and much more…*

 Library Carpentry introduces you to the fundamentals of computing and provides you with a platform for further self-directed learning.

+*Winner of the 2016 [British Library Labs](http://labs.bl.uk/British+Library+Labs+Awards) Teaching and Learning Award*

 Workshop Call
 -----------